Building a better workplace culture: Wellbeing

 As we talked about on a previous post, flexibility is an important and necessary place to start revisiting workplace culture, as well as a key element for wellbeing.
 But as we mentioned before, companies are managing people, and therefore need to put a focus on a more compassionate, empathetic and overall human workplace.

-How to make workplace culture more human centric
+How to make workplace culture more human-centric

 As we analyzed what makes a healthy workplace culture and a safe space for people inside their organizations, we came to the conclusion that there are two most relevant topics or aspects of corporate culture that need to be addressed.
-On the one hand, we need actions that will encourage a healthy work-life balance; on the other hand, inspired by the younger generations’ demands, mental health should start being introduced and prioritized.

 Fostering work-life balance